Happy climber at Uhuru sign

 Map of the Kilimanjaro and Serengeti region

 As you can see in the map above, the nearest airport to Kilimanjaro is Kilimanjaro International Airport (JRO).
-JRO is a small airport, and so most travellers fly in via Dar es Salaam or Nairobi.
+JRO is a small airport, and so most travellers flying in from outside of East Africa transit via Dar es Salaam or Nairobi.

 It takes around an hour to drive from the airport to Moshi, which is the closest city to Kilimanjaro.
 You can also stay in Arusha, which is a little closer to the airport and also a workable base for a Kilimanjaro climb.

 At Follow Alice, we offer airport transfers to and from Moshi for US$40 per person each way.
-We usually put up our clients at the lovely Lindrin Lodge in Moshi the nights before and after the climb.
-The cost of this accommodation is part of your package fee.
+We usually put up our clients at the lovely Lindrin Lodge in Moshi the nights before and after the climb, and this cost is included in your package fee.

 Lindrin-Lodge-Main